kgraghav/Stocks_Analysis/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available here: [An Investing Newbie's Tryst with Data Science](https://medium.com/@kgraghav/an-investing-newbies-tryst-with-data-science-241737102a6a).
+The main findings of the analysis can be found at the post available here: [An Investing Newbie's Tryst with Data Science](https://medium.com/@kgraghav/an-investing-newbies-tryst-with-data-science-241737102a6a).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>